316 free evidence-based calculators across 23 medical specialties

 Convert HbA1c to estimated average glucose (eAG): 6%=126 mg/dL, 7%=154, 8%=183, 9%=212.
 ADA 2026 target <7% for most adults with diabetes.
 Shows both mg/dL and mmol/L.

-Calculate the insulin correction factor (sensitivity factor) using the 1800 and 1500 rules.
-Determine how much 1 unit of insulin lowers blood glucose.
+Calculate insulin correction factor (ISF) using the 1800 rule (rapid-acting) or 1500 rule (regular insulin).
+Enter total daily dose — see how much 1 unit lowers blood glucose.

 Interpret TSH and free T4 to assess thyroid function.
 Normal TSH: 0.4–4.0 mIU/L. Identifies overt and subclinical hypothyroidism, hyperthyroidism, and euthyroid sick syndrome.